svub/whatsapp-rest-webservice/README.md

     pip install django djangorestframework coreapi

-Initialize Django by creating a superuser to secure the REST webservices and an empty database.
+Initialize Django by creating an empty database and a superuser to secure the REST webservices.

+    python manage.py migrate
     python manage.py createsuperuser
-    python manage.py migrate
+When running createsuperuser, you'll have to choose which username and password you want to set to secure the service.
+It's required as otherwise anybody could send messages on your behalf.

 Initialize Yowsup
+You'll see a lot of console output running the following command - also warnings - and it'll take a while.
+But everything is good if it ends with "Finished processing dependencies for yowsup2==2.5.2".

-    python service/yowsup/setup.py install
+    cd service/yowsup/ && python setup.py install && cd ../../

 ## Setting up your WhatsApp account
 You'll need a registered WhatsApp account and a working mobile phone number to do the setup.